 2. Integrated Graphics Card

-The video output ports located on the back I/O panel of your desktop’s motherboard use the integrated graphics card to power up.
+The video output ports on the back I/O panel of your desktop’s motherboard use the integrated graphics card to power up.

-It should be noted here that the motherboard itself does not have any graphics processing capabilities.
+It should be noted here that the motherboard has no graphics processing capabilities.

 Also Read: Do Motherboards Have Integrated Graphics?